falcosecurity/evolution/README.md

 ### Retired

-Finally, repositories that are no longer maintained or relevant to The Falco Project will be retired definitively.
+Repositories that are no longer maintained or relevant to The Falco Project will be retired definitively.
 Periodically, the maintainers clean up the [falcosecurity](https://github.com/falcosecurity) and move these projects to the [Falco Projects Retirement Home](https://github.com/falcosecurity-retire) GitHub's organization.

 ## Contributing